KnowLibrary/Gen-hub/Webpack/README.md

 This function is typically called with a **scope** name, which defines a boundary or namespace for shared modules.

+__webpack_init_sharing__ returns a Promise that resolves to an object containing:
+- shareScope: A string representing the name of the scope under which modules are shared.
+- get(module: string): A function that asynchronously loads a shared module given its path.

 ## Dynamically Load Micro Frontend (JS file)